 Dr Anthony Speca is Managing Principal of Polar Aspect, a consultancy he founded in 2012.
 He has advised government particularly on issues of Arctic governance and fiscal policy.
 He has also published articles on Arctic issues, and he has spoken about the Arctic to various organisations and universities.
 He has lived and worked in Arctic Canada, and he has travelled elsewhere in the North American and European Arctic.

-Inspired to share his experience of the Arctic with younger generations, in 2016 Anthony created and launched the world’s only secondary-school Model Arctic Council (MAC) programme.
-Polar Aspect have since offered numerous MAC conferences in collaboration with schools in the UK and Spain, as well as an undergraduate MAC conference in collaboration with universities in the UK and Canada.
+Anthony views the Arctic first and foremost as a homeland, especially for its indigenous peoples, where human development and environmental sustainability both matter.
+Inspired to share this vision of the Arctic with younger generations, in 2016 Anthony created and launched the world’s only secondary-school Model Arctic Council (MAC) programme.
+Polar Aspect have since offered numerous MAC conferences in collaboration with schools in the UK and Spain, as well as undergraduate MAC conferences in collaboration with universities in the UK and Canada.
+Polar Aspect have also launched an online MAC delegate training and conference programme for schools around the world.

 Anthony combines this innovative educational work with appointments to Norwich School in the UK, where he teaches Philosophy, Politics, Economics and Geography, and to Trent University in Canada, where he is Adjunct Professor of Canadian Studies.
 He also serves as Managing Director of the Læra Institute for Circumpolar Studies, a part of the international University of the Arctic.